Home / FAQs

 How will the top soil and drainage tile be protected?

-An Agricultural Impact Mitigation Agreement entered into between the Illinois Department of Agriculture contains detailed procedures to assure protection of top soil and all drainage tile systems.
+An Agricultural Impact Mitigation Agreement (AIMA) entered into between the Illinois Department of Agriculture contains detailed procedures to assure protection of top soil and all drainage tile systems.
 Click here to view the agreement.

 Will the landowner be paid for damages caused by the pipeline construction?